InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 The prediction of each model seems to vary every time the model runs even when all the feature/parameters remain unchanged.

 1. Overall Image treatment: <br>
-Played with sigma, low_threshold, high_threshold of the canny edge detection -> Improved the performance
+I used canny edge detection this time.
+Played with sigma, low_threshold, high_threshold -> Improved the performance

 2. For PRC - SGDClassifier: <br>